Propositional union closed team logics: Conclusion and further directions

 We end by mentioning two other further directions.
 First is to find applications of union closure team logics in other fields.
 Propositional downwards closed team logics have natural interpretations in inquisitive semantics (see e.g., \cite{Ciardelli2015}).
-Developing similar connections for union closed team logics in natural language and other contexts would be an important further direction.
+Developing similar connections for union closed team logics in natural language and other contexts would be an interesting further direction.
+Along this line, recent work by Aloni \cite{Aloni2021} used a union closed team-based modal logic with the atom { $\mathsf{NE}$} to model {\em free-choice} inferences in natural language, where { $\mathsf{NE}$} states that the team in question is nonempty (and thus the resulting logic, studied in \cite{Anttila2021}, does not satisfy the empty team property).
 Another interesting direction is to consider team-based (propositional) logics with other closure properties.
 The team-based logics considered in the literature are usually conservative extensions of classical logic.
-The characteristic property of classical propositional formulas is the flatness property (see \Cref{flat_char} in this paper and Theorem 3.2 in \cite{YangVaananen:17PT}), which is equivalent to the combination of the empty team property, the union closure property and the downwards closure property.
+The characteristic property of classical propositional formulas is the flatness property (\Cref{flat_char}), which is equivalent to the combination of the empty team property, the union closure property and the downwards closure property.
 In this respect, the union closure and downwards closure property are natural closure properties for team-based logics.
 In contrast, for instance, the upwards closure property is not very natural, because, as we pointed out already, classical formulas (e.g., already the propositional variable $p$) are not upwards closed.
 Nevertheless, there may well be other meaningful ways to decompose the flatness property.
 For an obvious example, the flatness property is stated as a property of two directions, each of which corresponds to a closure property that has not yet been considered in the literature.
 The closure properties obtained from this and possibly other decompositions could give rise to other interesting logics.